zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-02-17-maven-grunt-bower.markdown

 layout: article
 title: "Run Grunt & Bower tasks during Maven build"
 headline: "Organize frontend dependencies and optimize development in your Maven project"
-date: 2015-02-14T22:50:23+02:00
+date: 2015-02-17T22:50:23+02:00
 estimate: "10 mins"
 categories: [maven, grunt, bower]
 post: true
 ---

 Recently I have joined a new company as Java developer.
-They know that I am good at frontend development as well, so one of the first my tasks was to rewrite web application's UI.
+One of my first tasks was to rewrite UI for one of the web applications.

-Project uses AngularJS, jQuery, Bootstrap in development, but there wasn't any package manager, as a result you should download and update libraries on you own.
-Moreover javascript wasn't concatenated and minified.
-Therefore, I had a lot of work but got really good results.
+#### Technology stack

+Project was built with AngularJS, jQuery, Bootstrap, with manual dependency management and no resource optimizations.
+In other words, there were a lot of work to do.

-In this article I will show you how to get easier frontend development in your Maven project.
+In this article, I will show how to setup Maven project for frontend development.
 So let's get started.

 #### Installation

-Thankfully, there are no need to install Node.js, Bower and Grunt on your own.
-[Eirik Sletteberg](https://github.com/eirslett) have created [frontend maven plugin](https://github.com/eirslett/frontend-maven-plugin) for all our needs.
+To start with, we need to install Node.js, Bower, and Grunt.
+We'll use [frontend maven plugin][1] created by [Eirik Sletteberg][2].

 > A Maven plugin that downloads/installs Node and NPM locally, runs NPM install, Grunt, Gulp and/or Karma.
-It's supposed to work on Windows, OS X and Linux.
+It's supposed to work on Windows, OS X, and Linux.

-Include the Maven plugin to your dependencies of the project.
+Include the Maven plugin to your project dependencies:

 ```xml title:"pom.xml"
 <plugins>